flowersteam/adtool_legacy/README.md

 development: it is functional and has been used internally at Inria FLOWERS to study cellular automata since 2021, but may not have features which are convenient for different workflows.
-For more details on the development of Automated Discovery Tool, see the following [usage and technical section](#usage-and-technical-documentation).
+For more details on the development of adtool, see the following [usage and technical section](#usage-and-technical-documentation).

 ![Short demo](demo.gif)